sodiqsanusi/news-homepage/README.md

 ### Useful resources

 - [The Easy Way to Add Fonts to Your Website (Including Custom Fonts) - Pagecloud](https://www.pagecloud.com/blog/how-to-add-custom-fonts-to-any-website) - This was very helpful, especially the "Webfont Generator" tool they shared in the article.
 Solid resource to use if you're new to using custom fonts and all.
+- [Reduce web font size - web.dev](https://web.dev/reduce-webfont-size/) - First problem was implementing it, another was optimizing the usage of the custom fonts.
+Google Fonts CDNs take a lot of heavy lifting honestly, this was a quick and easily understandable read anyways, so all's good.

 ## Author